By Dana Kim, Crypto Markets Analyst

 What Is Mt.
 Gox?

 Regulatory oversight of cryptocurrency exchanges is back in the spotlight, and stakeholders must pay close attention.
 Understanding the outcome of the Mt.
-Gox situation is crucial for investors as it could dictate the future landscape of cryptocurrency exchange regulations and practices.
+Gox situation is crucial for investors as it could dictate the future landscape of cryptocurrency exchange regulations and practices, as explored in our article about the Crypto Clarity Act.

 How Mt.
 Gox Works in Practice